ghga-de/milestones-docs/15-morning-sun-star/technical_specification.md

 ## Scope

-Implement the basic user registry backend as part of the auth service.
+Implement the basic user registry backend as part of the auth service and provide a simple UI.

 ## User Journeys

 This epic covers the following user journeys: